15 Facts About APSATS Coaches: A Proven Path To Safety

 APSATS stands for The Association of Partners of Sex Addicts Trauma Specialists

-APSATS is the only organization that exclusively trains, supervises and certifies professionals who coach or treat partners of sex addicts.
-Unlike other organizations that focus primarily on treating sex addiction itself (an addict-oriented paradigm), APSATS zeros in on the needs of those traumatized by abuse: lying, porn use, infidelity, gaslighting, emotional abuse, physical intimidation, etc. (a partner-oriented paradigm).
+2. APSATS is the only organization that exclusively trains, supervises and certifies professionals who coach or treat wives of porn users.
+Unlike other organizations that focus primarily on treating sex addiction itself (an addict-oriented paradigm), APSATS focuses on the needs of those traumatized by abuse: lying, porn use, infidelity, gaslighting, emotional abuse, physical intimidation, etc. (a victim-oriented paradigm).

-As APSATS coaches, we “subscribe to a developing treatment model that acknowledges and responds to the traumatic stress” found in women betrayed by their intimate partner – they’re husband, ex-husband, or boyfriend.
+3. As APSATS Coaches, we “subscribe to a developing treatment model that acknowledges and responds to the traumatic stress” found in women betrayed by their intimate partner – they’re husband, ex-husband, or boyfriend.

 Betrayal Trauma Recovery Professionals Are Well Trained & Experienced

-In addition to our primary coach training, we’ve also obtained additional education in related areas of specialization.
-For example, I’m a certified life coach, but I’m also a certified couples relationship coach and certified divorce recovery coach.
-Likewise, Betrayal Trauma Recovery has trained all our coaches in emotional abuse detection.
+5. In addition to our primary coach training, we’ve also obtained additional education in related areas of specialization.
+For example, I’m also a certified couples relationship coach and certified divorce recovery coach.
+Likewise, Betrayal Trauma Recovery has trained all our coaches in how to detect and establish safety in the wake of emotional abuse.

 What Does It Take To Become APSATS Trained To Coach Betrayal Trauma Survivors?

-Following our APSATS training, each of us enrolled into the Certified Partner Coach (CPC) Candidate program, a one-to-two year process that requires 125+ hours of partner coaching, 30+ hours of supervisory consultation, multiple letters of recommendations from peers and supervisors, and a written client case study.
+7. Following our APSATS training, each of us enrolled into the Certified Partner Coach (CPC) Candidate program, a one to two year process that requires 125+ hours of partner coaching, 30+ hours of supervisory consultation, multiple letters of recommendations from peers and supervisors, and a written client case study.
 Several of our BTR coaches have completed the entire CPC process, while others are actively working toward that advanced designation.

 How Do The BTR APSATS Coaches Help Women Who Are Affected By Abuse?